zenyuk/fc-retrieval/client-js/README.md

 go test -p 1 -v ./pkg/poc2js/poc2js_test.go
 ```

-Now it is possible to edit Client Js `.test.ts`, save updates, and the tests will automatically rerun the `fc-retrieval-itest`.
+Now it is possible to edit Client Js `.test.ts`, save updates, and the tests will automatically rerun the `fc-retrieval/itest`.

 The tests will be executed, and containers will stop.